JacobsAlumni/legacy.jacobs-alumni.de/README.md

 # JacobsAlumniWebsite
-A Jekyll version of the static parts of the Alumni Website
+A [Jekyll](https://jekyllrb.com) version of the of the Jacobs University Alumni Organisation Website.

 ## Building
 ```